 “I have another, Admiral,” Leslie Hearst said.
 “How long do you believe it will take for sentience verification?”

-"I really don't know, but I can say there's no question in my mind of their sentiency and I intend to keep pressing for that status under GA law.
+“I really don't know, but I can say there's no question in my mind of their sentiency, and I intend to keep pressing for that status under G.A. law.
 I also appeal to planetary governments to individually recognize the rights of Jumakas as sentient beings because new regulations can sometimes move slowly here at the Senate level.
-Senators must first communicate with their home world politicians and citizens to determine how they should vote on issues."
+As representatives of their worlds, senators must often communicate with their home world politicians and citizens to determine how they should vote on different issues.”

 “Have the officials of your birth planet, Earth, agreed to this?”

-"I haven't been in touch with anyone on Earth, but I can assure you that on my home world of Obotymot, and also on Nordakia, Jumaka sentiency is already law.
+“I haven't been in touch with anyone on Earth, but I can assure you that on my home world of Obotymot and also on Nordakia, Jumaka sentiency is already law.
+The people on my planet know that Jumakas aren't dangerous unless dramatically provoked, and treat them just as they would any other resident of the planet.
+No one runs away in fear or cowers when they see a Jumaka walking down a village street.
+In fact, the children on my planet love to come over and walk alongside the Jumakas and play with the cubs.
+They know my friends don’t pose a threat to anyone.
 This is the first time I've presented the sentiency request outside of the Nordakian sphere of influence.
-I wanted to wait until the translation database was refined to a point where normal conversation was possible.
-I believe we've reached that point, but Dr. Wilkerson continues to work on improving it."
+I wanted to wait until the original translation database was refined to a point where normal conversation was possible.
+I believe we've reached that point, but Dr. Wilkerson continues to work on improving it and expanding the dictionary.”

 “How can he do that with Cayla and Tayna here with you?”

-"Nicky and Thor are on Obotymot, as are most of their cubs.
-Dr. Wilkerson is now working on a database that will convert Amer into the Jumaka language.
+“Nicky and Thor are on Obotymot, as are most of their cubs.
+Dr. Wilkerson recently completed a translation database that converts the Jumaka language into Nordakian, and begun work on a database that will convert Amer into the Jumaka language.
 When the cubs were born, their parents had to translate Amer for them because they had all they could do to learn their own native language.
-We knew that Amer would come later."
+We knew that Amer would come later.”

 “How many cubs do you have?”

-"Cayla gave birth to four.
+“Cayla gave birth to four.
 Their names are Orlando, Cheri, Kera, and Ruby.
 Their father is Nicky, the Jumaka Dr. Wilkerson brought from Taurentlus-Thur.
 Tayna gave birth to four as well.
 They are named Jake, Alex, Autumn, and Chelsea.
-The father is Thor, the Jumaka given to me by the King of the Hudeerac Order."
+Their father is Thor, the Jumaka presented to me by the King of the Hudeerac Order.”

 “Why didn't you bring any of them today?”

-"Six of them are back on Obotymot with their fathers, who have responsibility for their education.
+“Six of them are back on Obotymot with their fathers, who have responsibility for their education.
 Ruby and Jake are here, and their mothers will educate them.
-I didn't bring them today because they're still quite young and can be a little rambunctious at time, like Terran infants that have reached their— fifth birthday.
+I didn't bring them today because they're still quite young and can be a little rambunctious at times, like Terran infants that have reached their fifth birthday.
 During the work day they stay at my residence with my children, Kaycee and Kyle.
-The cubs have bonded with my children and want to remain with them just as Cayla and Tayna stay by my side most of the day."
+The cubs have bonded with my children and want to remain with them, just as Cayla and Tayna stay by my side most of the day.”

 “So your children have their own protectors?”

-"It's their choice.
-All of the cubs wanted to come, but if you could see the way they race around the house all day, you'd understand why I had to limit it to the two who requested to come first."
+“It's by choice.
+All of the cubs wanted to come, but if you could see the way they race around the house and grounds all day, you'd understand why I had to limit it to the two who made the first request.”

-"They're like Terran children— full of energy and always looking for fun and games.
-When it's necessary to slow their enthusiasm, their parents talk to them.
-And when they're around my babies, as they often are, they are as gentle as a Terran kitten, although they're quite a bit larger."
+“They're like Terran children— full of energy and always looking for fun and games.
+When it's necessary to tone down their enthusiasm, their parents speak to them, although sometimes they must be reminded several times, just as Terran children must be reminded sometimes.
+But when they're around my babies, as they often are, they are as gentle as Terran kittens, although they're quite a bit larger.”